 Now, there are usually several deployment environments, including a staging production environment to hold the software before releasing it, or a “beta” environment where a limited number of end users get to use the software and give valuable feedback.

-What Are the Top CI/CD Tools?
+What Are the Top Continuous Integration and Continuous Delivery Tools?

 Jenkins is the standard tool in CI/CD.